codama-idl/codama/packages/nodes/docs/linkNodes/AccountLinkNode.md

 # `AccountLinkNode`

-This node represents a reference to an existing [`AccountNode`](../AccountNode.md) in the Kinobi IDL.
+This node represents a reference to an existing [`AccountNode`](../AccountNode.md) in the Codama IDL.

 ## Attributes